RSNA/ROADMAP/README.md

 ## JSON Schema

 * The [JSON Schema](ROADMAP-schema-2025-02.json) document, version 2025-02

-      NOTE:  The JSON Schema will be finalized in the coming weeks.
+      (NOTE:  The JSON Schema that corresponds to the current ontology will be finalized in the coming weeks.)